 CDC recommends a booster for everyone eligible.
-A new reformulated Pfizer booster dose is available to anyone 12 years and older.
-The original Pfizer booster is available to children ages 5 - 11.
-A new reformulated Moderna booster and J&J boosters are available to anyone 18 years and older.
+A new reformulated Pfizer booster dose is available to anyone 5 years and older.
+A new reformulated Moderna booster is available to everyone 6 months and over and J&J boosters are available to anyone 18 years and older.

 Can children get the COVID-19 vaccine?

 Yes, children 6 months old can receive the Pfizer COVID-19 vaccine.